psu-psychology/transparency/README.md

     + Bishop, D. (2015, October 29).
 How to make biomedical research more reproducible.
 Nature. <http://dx.doi.org/10.1038/nature.2015.18684>.
     + Johnson, C. Y. (2015, October 15).
 What happened when a group of researchers tried to repeat a headline-grabbing study.
 The Washington Post.
 Retrieved from <https://www.washingtonpost.com/news/wonkblog/wp/2015/10/15/what-happened-when-a-group-of-researchers-tried-to-repeat-a-headline-grabbing-study/>.
     + Leek, J. (2015, October 1).
 A glass half full interpretation of the replicability of psychological science | Simply Statistics.
 Retrieved from <http://simplystatistics.org/2015/10/01/a-glass-half-full-interpretation-of-the-replicability-of-psychological-science/>.
+    + Nagel, T. (2015, October 8).
+New approach could help reduce bias in research, Stanford scholar says.
+Retrieved November 2, 2015, from <http://news.stanford.edu/news/2015/october/research-analysis-maccoun-100815.html>.
+    + Guerra, S. (2015, September 28).
+Reproduce or Bust?!: Bringing Reproducibility Back to Center Stage | Science in the News.
+Retrieved from <http://sitn.hms.harvard.edu/flash/2015/reproduce-or-bust-bringing-reproducibility-back-to-center-stage/>.
+    + Earp, B. D. (2015, September 2).
+Psychology Is Not in Crisis?
+Depends on What You Mean by "Crisis".
+Retrieved November 2, 2015, from <http://www.huffingtonpost.com/brian-earp/psychology-is-not-in-crisis_b_8077522.html>.

 ## Resources